alexcaetano/GTPB_Elearning/README.md

 **Beginner level efforts in e-Learning for GTPB content**

-This repository accumulates the results of a series of experiments performed at the ELIXI-PT node, while working in the e-learning subtask of the WP11: ELIXIR Training Programme of the EXCELERATE project (2015-2019).
+This repository accumulates the results of a series of experiments performed at the ELIXIR-PT node, while working in the e-learning subtask of the WP11: ELIXIR Training Programme of the EXCELERATE project (2015-2019).
 ELIXIR-EXCELERATE is funded by the European Commission within the Research Infrastructures programme of Horizon 2020, grant agreement number 676559.

 These experiments consist of trying to build interoperable e-learning materials using the ADDIE Model for Instructional Design as sggested at the GOBLET/ELIXIR-EXCELERATE Workshop on e-learning hosted by the Instituto Gulbenkian de Ciência (IGC) in November 2017.
 The talk presented by Sara Petiz [GOBLET/ELIXIR-EXCELERATE Workshop on e-learning](https://github.com/alexcaetano/GTPB_Elearning/blob/master/GOBLET_ELIXIR_Workshop_elearning_SaraPetiz_21112017.pdf) brought us in contact with design issues and ways of developing materials, allowing us to play with some of the tools.